 tty is a simple command-line interface program where keystrokes are collected and interpreted.
 Completed lines are sent to the shell for interpretation.
 A simple history mechanism saves previous lines, which can be edited before sending them to the shell. tty is started when Erlang is started with the following command:

-tty operates in one of two modes:
+tty operates in several different modes:

 Normal mode, in which text lines can be edited and sent to the shell.

 Search mode, in which the user can search for previous commands in the history buffer.

 Shell break mode, which allows the user to kill the current shell, start multiple shells, and so on.

 In normal mode keystrokes from the user are collected and interpreted by tty.
 Most of the Emacs line-editing commands are supported.
 The following is a complete list of the supported line-editing commands.

 - C-a means pressing the Ctrl key and the letter a simultaneously.

 - C-S-a means pressing the Ctrl key, the Shift key, and the letter a simultaneously.

 - M-f means pressing the Esc key and the letter f in sequence or pressing the Alt key and the letter f simultaneously.

 - Home and End represent the keys with the same name on the keyboard.